-The PT40 Commander's integrated "One-to-Many" asynchronous communications switch offers serial connections to up to 4 inter-networking device console ports for remote problem determination.
+The PT45 Commander's integrated "One-to-Many" asynchronous communications switch offers serial connections to up to 8 inter-networking device console ports for remote problem determination.
+With the optionally available PT49 Commander, the PT45 Commander supports serial connection to up an additional sixteen internetworking device console ports for remote problem determination.

-Load and Environment Measurement
+Environment Measurement